apify/apify-docs-v2/sources/platform/actors/running/index.md

 # Running

+**Start an actor from the Apify Console or via API.
+Learn about actor lifecycles, how to specify settings and version, provide input and resurrect finished runs.**

+---

 You can start an Apify actor in a number of ways.
 One option is to start an actor from its page in [Apify Console](https://console.apify.com/actors):

 ![Apify developer console](../images/actor-console.webp)